Caernarfon: Caernarfon town walls

-Church of St Peblig, and Segontium Roman Fort
+County Hall, police station and prison

-Dedicated to Saint Peblig, the son of Saint Elen and Macsen Wledig (Magnus Maximus), the church is built on an important early Christian site, itself built on a Roman Mithraeum or temple of Mithras, close to the Segontium Roman Fort (200m away, in the care of Cadw).
-A Roman altar was found in one of the walls during 19th-century restoration work.
-The present church dates mainly from the 14th century and is a Grade I listed building.
+Caernarfon County Hall and the police station are two former municipal buildings which stand on Castle Ditch, facing the castle walls.
+Constructed in the mid-19th century, they were designed by John Fisher, the Caernarfonshire county surveyor in a Neoclassical style.
+They are both Grade I listed buildings.
+In the 20th century the buildings were vacated.
+The courthouse was replaced by the new Caernarfon Criminal Justice Centre on the former Segontium School site in Llanberis Road in 2009.
+The former county hall now operates as an entertainment venue, and the former police station as commercial offices.
+Adjacent to the old courthouse is the former Caernarfon Gaol which also closed in the early 20th century and converted into council offices.

 Statue of David Lloyd George

-The statue in Castle Square was sculpted by W. Goscombe John and was erected in 1921 when Lloyd George was Prime Minister.
+The statue in Castle Square was sculpted by W. Goscombe John and was erected in 1921 when Lloyd George was prime minister.
 David Lloyd George was the Member of Parliament for the area from 1890 to 1945.

 The Old Market Hall

-The Old Market Hall in Hole-in-the-Wall Street and Crown Street was built in 1832, but the interior and roof were rebuilt later in that century.
+The Old Market Hall in Hole-in-the-Wall Street and Palace Street was built in 1832 as a corn market; the interior and roof were rebuilt later in that century.
 It is a Grade II listed building.
 It now acts as a pub and music venue.